What Makes Obsessive Thoughts Obsessive?

 Conclusion: A New Way to Look at Your Mind

-The thought isn’t the problem.
+The thought isn't the problem.
 The fight with the thought is.
-Relief comes when you stop trying to win the argument.
+Relief comes when you learn to stop trying to win the argument.